 The group worked on their third album.
 In 1996 they released Same Oul’ Town into the charts and peaked at number 6.
 There was a period after this however when The Saw Doctors went low key with the chart hits.
 It was around this time that the many changes to the group line up took place.
-Although there were many changes being made the band had a few successful tours in the UK and and the US.
+Although there were many changes being made the band had a few successful tours in the UK and the US.
 Today they still tour with great success and hold a fiercely loyal non-official fan-base.

 In the next sixteen years, The Saw Doctors went on to release twelve more albums.
 4 of the albums were compilations and 3 were recorded live.
 Playing large festivals in Ireland and the UK brought the group back into the mainstream music scene.
 In 2008 they were awarded the Meteor Irish Music Award Lifetime Achievement Award.